Matthew-Holmes/FlowerDodec/README.md

 #### The `SurfacePentagon` class

-This class does just that, it is declared as follows:
+This class represents just that, it is declared as follows:

 ```
 class SurfacePentagon {